My personal experience of the menopause

 Although I only work as a GP for one day a week, I work on other days as a medical writer and editor.
 Over the past 15 years or so, I have written hundreds of articles on various topics for both doctors and also for patients.
 I work for various organisations including the Royal College of General Practitioners (RCGP), MIMS Learning, www.patient.info and also the British Journal of Family Medicine.

 I realise that not all women will want to or be able to come and see me in my clinic.
 This website has been designed to try and empower you with information about your menopause and the treatments available so you can hopefully then have more knowledge and confidence to approach your own GP to ask for help.
-I also want my website to help other healthcare professionals to use my website to be able to access important guidelines and articles about the menopause so that their experience and knowledge of the menopause can improve so then also help you too.
+I also want my website to help other healthcare professionals to be able to access important guidelines and articles about the menopause, so that their experience and knowledge of the menopause can improve and they can also help you too.